-Cozumel vs Cancun: Which is better in 2023?
+Cozumel vs Cancun: Which Is Better in 2025?

 Planning a trip to Mexico and can’t decide between Cozumel and Cancun?
 You’ve come to the right guide!

-As a travel blogger that lives in nearby Playa del Carmen, I know all about these two popular beach destinations and I’m here to share what each one is really like!
+As a travel blogger that has spent many years living in nearby Playa del Carmen, I know all about these two popular beach destinations and I’m here to share what each one is really like!

 While both make amazing destinations for a beach vacation, Cozumel and Cancun have some key differences, and are suited for different types of travelers.